KdeanGames-Code/CyberTaxi/src/components/ui/controls/README.md

 CyberTaxi UI Controls
-Version: 0.2.10 Last Updated: August 19, 2025
+Version: 0.2.14 Last Updated: August 19, 2025
 Overview
 This directory contains React components for UI controls in the CyberTaxi frontend, providing navigation and interaction elements.
 Aligns with GDD v1.1 (July 24, 2025) for PWA compatibility and cyberpunk styling.
 Files

-MenuBar.tsx (@version 0.1.5): Top navigation bar with logo, stats (bank balance, score), energy bar with percentage, and help button toggling About window.
+MenuBar.tsx (@version 0.1.8): Top navigation bar with logo, stats (bank balance, score), energy bar with percentage, and help button toggling AboutPortal.
 Uses PlayerService for stats.
 TaxiMenu.tsx (@version 0.2.20): Context menu with dynamic items based on login state (Logout, Settings when logged in, Login, Register, Settings when not).
 Includes Settings sub-menu with "Reset Password" aligned at top of Settings item, shifted 3px right, with 3D sunken styling.

 Dependencies